 The O2 interface may be used for communication of management data e.g., for Step 1 Ecosystem Preparation for establishing the trust and business relations between the Vehicle OEM and the Service Provider and for Step 2 Service Preparation for discovering, booking, and initiating the respective service session (as described in Section 5).
-These steps are prerequisites for communicating any user data between the Vehicle OEM and the Service Provider domains.
+These steps are prerequisites for communicating any user data between the Vehicle OEM and the Service Provider and service Provider data between the Vehicle OEM and the Service Provider and service set between the Vehicle OEM and the Service Provider domains.